navinilavarasan/rxWebSocket/README.md

 # rxWebSocket

-rxWebSocket is a simple reactive extension of OkHttp3.5 Websocket interface with support for Convertor Factories and Interceptors.
+rxWebSocket is a simple reactive extension of OkHttp Websocket interface with support for Convertor Factories and Interceptors.

 # Usage